 University regular campus parking lots, as well as metered stalls, are enforced during fall and spring semesters from 7 am to 4 pm, Monday through Friday.
 University holidays are excluded.
 Permits are not required during summer break, which is after graduation commencement in May until the first day of school in August.

-No Permit: Vehicles cannot park in enforced campus lots without first securing and displaying a valid parking permit (with the exception of meters and all lots west of the Centrum).
+No Permit: Vehicles cannot park in enforced campus lots without first securing and displaying a valid parking permit (with the exception of meters, the PE lot (E2), and all lots west of the Centrum).

 Out of Stall: Parking in a way that the vehicle is not completely in a designated stall.